 Withdrawals

-Given how tokens are stored in the Verifier smart contract (see ), there are two ways to withdraw a fungible token from the contract.
+Given how tokens are stored in the Verifier smart contract (see balances section), there are two ways to withdraw a fungible token from the contract.
 The same applies to non-fungible tokens, but the difference shall become clear.

-1. Using the Verifier smart contract ft_withdraw, where the token id is used without a prefix (see the ).
+1. Using the Verifier smart contract function call ft_withdraw, where the token id is used without a prefix (see the balances section).

 2. Using a signed intent, where the token id is also prefixed with nep141.